sara-nl/griddocs/source/Pages/Service/system_specifications/gina_specs.rst

 Network
 ============
-GinA is connected to a Juniper Q-Fabric network fabric.
-On this fabric also the Grid storage is connected and makes high throughput possible.
+GinA and Grid storage share a network backbone, connected with a high throughput network.
 Currently we have seen over 20GB/sec (~170-200Gbit/sec) of peak network traffic to the Grid storage.
-All workernodes are connected with a single 10Gbit ethernet connection.
+All workernodes are connected with a single 10Gbit or 25Gbit ethernet connection.

 .. _gina-specs-wn: